-Paul Merton tells us about his fascinating rail hobby and its links to Donny
+Paul Merton tells us about his friend Bob, who is fascinated with rails and how it links to Donny

 Words and Photography: Rachel Horne

 Paul, how the heck did you end up at Roundhouse Engineering?
 It’s a hidden gem for many Doncasterians…

 My friend Bob has a pretty large garden and owns a model live replica rail set that runs on actual steam.
 I had a train set when I was a boy, a kinda standard train set you get for Christmas.
 On the front of the box there was a magnificent painting of the Flying Scotsman coming out of a hill with all the lushness and greenery but when you get it out of